jacobadedoyin/Azure-Projects/AZ104/02-Storage-and-Data-Protection/README.md

 * **CLI Context:** Discovered the importance of `az account set` when working with multiple subscriptions to ensure resources deploy to the correct billing scope.

 ---

+# 🧹 Clean-up & Maintenance
+To prevent ongoing costs, I performed the following cleanup steps:
+1.  **Unlocked Resources:** Removed the `CanNotDelete` lock from the Resource Group.
+2.  **Resource Deletion:** Deleted the `AZ104-Lab` group to purge all storage assets.
+3.  **Policy Cleanup:** Removed the custom policy definitions created during the lab.

+---

 *Created by Jacob Adedoyin | Azure 104 Cloud Administration Portfolio*